Extending the ASP.NET error page (show me the SQL edition)

 This would be more extensible too, as content other than SQL could be added for other calls.

-nice …will try it out and amend this sample — Sam
+nice …will try it out and amend this sample

-Keith Henry over 1 year ago
+Keith over 12 years ago

 One other small thing – you’ve called Server.ClearError(), so now the page can continue processing but without the error set.